DouglasOrr/DouglasOrr.github.io/src/2021-10-training-objectives/2-teacher/article.md

 Teacher-student training is a technique for speeding up training and improving convergence of a neural network, given a pretrained "teacher" network.
 It's very popular and effective, commonly used to train smaller, cheaper networks from larger, more expensive ones.

 In this article, we'll think through the core idea of teacher-student training, see how to implement it in PyTorch, and finally look at what actually happens when we use this loss.
-This is part of our series on [training objectives](/index.html#classifier-training-objectives), and if you're not familiar with softmax cross entropy, [our introduction](../1-xent/article.html) to that would be a useful pre-read for this article.
+This is part of our series on [training objectives](/index.html#classifier-training-objectives), and if you're not familiar with softmax cross entropy, [our introduction](../1-xent/article.html) to that would be a useful pre-read.

 ## Core idea

-When we looked at the softmax cross entropy loss function with a one-hot target, we saw that the update looked "spiky".
+When we looked at the softmax cross entropy loss function with a one-hot target, we saw that the gradient looked "spiky".
 Each example in a batch contributes a large gradient spike to increase the score of the correct label, and a flatter gradient across all other labels.
-If we look at any individual example, our loss is trying to make the target probability 1, and everything else 0 - this would minimise the loss for that example.
+If we look at any individual example, it is trying to make the target probability 1 and everything else 0 - this would minimise the loss for that example.

-But there's a conflict here - we don't actually expect, or even want, this spiky output from our model.
-Instead, we'd expect an output to "hedge it's bets" a bit.
+But there's a conflict here.
+We don't actually expect (or even want) such a spiky output from our model.
+Instead, we'd expect an output to hedge it's bets a bit.
 For example, given this image:

 ![pixelated picture of a horse](img/example_horse.png)